What do pools cost? What are additional costs that might not come up during the sales process?

 How much does a spa add to the cost of a pool?
 What about a spa only?

-Attaching a spa to the pool will add approximately $20,000 to the price of a pool, while a standalone inground spa will generally cost nearly as much as a basic pool due to material and labor minimums.
+Attaching a spa to the pool will add approximately $20,000 to $25,000 to the price of a pool, while a standalone inground spa will generally cost nearly as much as a basic pool due to material and labor minimums.

 What do I need to get the process started for a new pool?

 The most important thing you’ll need is a plot plan, otherwise called your land survey.
 This is the document that will tell the designer the size and shape of your yard, locate important utility easements, and determine the boundaries of your property for access.
 If you have an HOA, you will want to find out if they have any restrictions or rules related to swimming pools and swimming pool construction.

 There are two popular loan varieties used to finance a swimming pool: a home improvement loan and a home equity loan.
 Home improvement loans are loans that can be made for up to 100% of the value of the home, and can be rolled into a permanent mortgage should you choose to refinance.
 Home equity loans on the other hand are borrowed against the home’s value, and cannot be rolled into a mortgage.
 Which option you choose will greatly depend on your circumstances.
 While you are welcome to use whichever lending company fits you best, Lyon Financial and HFS Financial are two lending companies who understand the construction process of a swimming pool and whom many of our customers have used in the past.

 Do you offer free quotes?

 Yes, we do.
 Click here if you are ready to schedule a consultation with one of our designers.
 They will make an appointment with you to meet at our design center where you will look through conceptual designs, completed projects, and materials to create your ideal pool project.
 Along with your property survey, our design team will be able to plan your pool and price out the construction cost.

 We're interested in a pool, what do we do now?